OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 If the add-in uses the Teams manifest (preview), select the **Teams Manifest (developer preview)** tab.

 > [!IMPORTANT]
 > Online meeting providers aren't yet supported for the Teams manifest (preview).
-We are working on providing that support soon.
+We're working on providing that support soon.

 # [Windows, Mac, web](#tab/non-mobile)